OSOceanAcoustics/echopop/docs/theory/semivariogram_eq.md

 \end{cases}
 $$

 The nugget model represents pure measurement error or micro-scale variation that cannot be resolved by the sampling design.
-It is used to account for abrupt jumps at the origin, often due to instrument noise or unmeasured small-scale processes.[^journel]
+It is used to account for abrupt jumps at the origin, often due to instrument noise or unmeasured small-scale processes. {cite:p}`cressie_statistics`

 ---